aal55/Mini-Project-1/section2.md

 ### What is Gitflow?

+Gitflow is a branching model for Git.
+It allows for parallel devolopment, collaboration, release staging area, and support for emergency fixes.

 ### Terminology:

 Repository: This is your project.
 It contains all the files and the changes made.